lililill/apollo-otherDB/docs/en/deployment/distributed-deployment-guide.md

 > For version 2.1.0 and above

 Configure the login password of eureka server, which needs to be used together with [apollo.eureka.server.security.enabled](#_329-apolloeurekaserversecurityenabled-configure-whether-to-enable-eureka-login-authentication).

+A reboot is required to take effect after the modification.